raspberrypilearning/editor-hello-world/en/step_15.md

 --- task ---

-Use you `max` variable to change the number of sides the dice has.
+Use your `max` variable to change the number of sides the dice has.
 At the moment `max` is a string, so it needs changing to an integer `int()`

 --- /task ---